PaloAltoNetworks/terraform-azurerm-swfw-modules/examples/vwan_cloudngfw/README.md

 ## Detailed Architecture and Design

-### Centralized Virtual Network Design
+### Centralized Virtual WAN Design

 This code implements:

 - a *centralized virtual WAN design*, a hub-and-spoke topology with a Virtual WAN containing Cloud NGFW to inspect all inbound, outbound, east-west, and enterprise traffic.

-This design uses a virtual HUB.
+This design uses a Virtual Hub.
 Application functions and resources are deployed across multiple VNets that are connected in a hub-and-spoke topology.
-The hub of the topology, or virtual HUB, is the central point of connectivity for all inbound, outbound, east-west, and enterprise traffic.
-You integrate Cloud NGFW with the virtual HUB.
+The hub of the topology, or Virtual Hub, is the central point of connectivity for all inbound, outbound, east-west, and enterprise traffic.
+You integrate Cloud NGFW with the Virtual Hub.
 Please see the [Cloud NGFW design guide](https://www.paloaltonetworks.com/apps/pan/public/downloadResource?pagePath=/content/pan/en_US/resources/guides/securing-apps-with-cloud-ngfw-for-azure-design-guide).

 ![Azure NGFW hub README diagrams - Cloud NGFW_vnet (1)](https://github.com/user-attachments/assets/12b99d93-f5fb-4960-bc8d-069616e2c599)

 This reference architecture consists of:

-- a virtual WAN containing:
+- a Virtual WAN containing:
-  - one virtual HUB dedicated to the Cloud NGFW
+  - one Virtual Hub dedicated to the Cloud NGFW
   - 3 connections to the Virtual Hub (two dedicated for spokes and one dedicated for the connection to Panorama)
 - 1 Cloud NGFW:
   - with 2 network interfaces: public, private
   - with 2 public IP addresses assigned to public interface
   - Destination Network Address Translation rules
 - _(optional)_ test workloads with accompanying infrastructure:
-  - 2 Spoke VNETs with Route Tables and Network Security Groups
+  - 2 Spoke VNets with Route Tables and Network Security Groups
   - 2 Spoke VMs serving as WordPress-based web servers
   - 2 Azure Bastion managed jump hosts